-In the SFSC service district, the college conducts outreach and recruiting including pre-collegiate opportunities, college information sessions, and open houses to promote a process of seamless transition from high school to college.
+In the SFSC service district, the College conducts outreach and recruiting including pre-collegiate opportunities, college information sessions, and open houses to promote a process of seamless transition from high school to college.
 The recruiting office encourages submission of applications by exploring the breadth of programs available, offering glimpses of what college life includes, and sharing the success and satisfaction of previous students.
-The college recruiter is supported by various SFSC staff including academic advisors and campus directors from all sites and outreach program managers/staff from the Panther Youth Partners Program, Farmworker Career Development Program, and Take Stock in Children Program.
+The College recruiter is supported by various SFSC staff including academic advisors and campus directors from all sites and outreach program managers/staff from the Panther Youth Partners Program, Farmworker Career Development Program, and Take Stock in Children Program.
 Members of these programs participate in events hosted by local high schools, communities, and their local community organizations in an effort to increase awareness of SFSC's educational programs and services.
-Recruiting activities include College for a Day, high school-sponsored college nights, high school visits, campus tours, and open houses.
+Recruiting activities include College for a Day, high schoolsponsored college nights, high school visits, campus tours, and open houses.
 Online catalogs, brochures, and recruitment materials are readily available to all students, both face-to-face and distance education.
-For more information, please call SFSC's college recruiter at 863-784-7447.
+For more information, call the College recruiter at 863-784-7447, or email Recruiter@southflorida.edu.